juanmtz03/azure-network-protocols/README.md

 <li>Create a Linux (Ubuntu) VM
 </li>

 -While creating the VM, select the previously created Resource Group
+  - Name the virtual machine: `linux-vm`.
+  - Ensure the location is set to the same region as the Windows VM: West US 2 (to allow connectivity between the VMs).
+  - For the image, select Ubuntu Server 24, Gen 2.
+  - For the size, choose an option with 2 CPUs or more.

+- Authentication configuration:
+  - Change the authentication method from SSH Public Key to Password.
+  - Use the following credentials:
+    - Username: `laborer`
+    - Password: `Cyberlab123!`

+- Next steps:
+  - Click "Next: Disk."
+  - Click "Next: Networking."

 <img src="https://github.com/user-attachments/assets/321d7d01-4249-4436-89a4-75c0596a0cc1" alt="Screen Shot 2025-01-07 at 21 50 28 PM" width="80%">
 <img src="https://github.com/user-attachments/assets/d58bc1c8-e49c-417b-8a37-18204e87bce7" alt="Screen Shot 2025-01-07 at 21 51 25 PM" width="80%">
 <img src="https://github.com/user-attachments/assets/5dba7095-44c1-4446-8c19-bd2e4c562a7d" alt="Screen Shot 2025-01-07 at 21 51 28 PM" width="80%">